 In general, avocados do not like extended freezing temperatures.
 If it doesn’t kill them, it will negatively impact their fruit development.
 Protecting young trees with frost blankets on exceptionally cold nights will help them survive.
 An especially deep layer of mulch around the base of the tree can also help protect tree roots from freezing in the event of a cold snap.

 If you think your climate is too cold to grow avocados, read the “pushing the limits” to follow.
 And if you still decide it simply isn’t possible (or worth the effort) – consider growing another kind of fruit tree!
 Cold temperatures are actually desirable for many fruit trees, including apples, pears, and stone fruit like apricots and peaches.
-Unlike avocados, they all need a minimum number of “chill hours” to bear fruit.
+Unlike an avocado plant, they all need a minimum number of “chill hours” to bear fruit.
 Learn more about other cold-hardy fruit trees here.

 USDA hardiness zones that can grow avocados